taylorhummon/smoothmath/docs/source/usage.rst

 --------------------------------

 We use smoothmath expressions to represent numbers and mathematical functions.
 Let's start with something easy: adding two numbers.
-We can use the ``Constant`` class to represent a number as an expression, and we represent addition using the ``Add`` class.
+We can use the :class:`~smoothmath.expression.Constant` class to represent a number as an expression, and we represent addition using the :class:`~smoothmath.expression.Add` class.

 >>> from smoothmath.expression import Constant, Add
 >>> Add(Constant(2), Constant(3))